mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `connection_timeout`

+**NOTE**: This parameter is not safe to use in version 1.3.0.
+Please do not use it.

 The connection_timeout parameter is used to disconnect sessions to MaxScale that have been idle for too long.
 The session timeouts are disabled by default.
 To enable them, define the timeout in seconds in the service's configuration section.

 Example: